Skip to main content

 When a tool call needs approval, the following sequence occurs:

-1. enforce_safety() determines the call requires approval.
+1. enforce_safety() determines the call requires approval and a pending request is created with a stable request_id.

 4. If approved, the tool executes and the result flows back normally.